uml-ubicomp-2016-spring/ubicomp16-MYOControl/README.md

 Looked at ways to change the android Icon launcher and have changed the App logo from simple Android Logo to UML Riverhawk logo for screen with various densiities ...

-Current code is updated along with the zoom functionality and icon change on Github and is named Sid-Myo Gallery 2.0
+Current code is updated along with the zoom functionality and icon change on Github and is named Sid-Myo Gallery 2.0.

+Saurabh: Worked on inputs provided by SIddhant while integrating  myo feature pointed towards some updates in movingview.java and movingunit.java file.